Catholic Church and the Age of Discovery: Jesuits

 The Altar of St. Francis Xavier Parish in Nasugbu, Batangas, Philippines.
 St. Francis is the principal patron of the town, together with Our Lady of Escalera.

 The first attempt by Jesuits to reach China was made in 1552 by St. Francis Xavier, Navarrese priest and missionary and founding member of the Society.
 Xavier, however, died the same year on the Chinese island of Shangchuan, without having reached the mainland.
 Three decades later, in 1582, led by several figures including the prominent Italian Matteo Ricci, Jesuits once again initiated mission work in China, ultimately introducing Western science, mathematics, astronomy, and visual arts to the imperial court, and carrying on significant inter-cultural and philosophical dialogue with Chinese scholars, particularly representatives of Confucianism.
 At the time of their peak influence, members of the Jesuit delegation were considered some of the emperor's most valued and trusted advisors, holding numerous prestigious posts in the imperial government.
 Many Chinese, including notable former Confucian scholars, adopted Christianity and became priests and members of the Society of Jesus.

 Between the 18th and mid-19th century, nearly all Western missionaries in China were forced to conduct their teaching and other activities covertly.

 Elsewhere, Jesuit missionary Francis Xavier introduced Christianity to Japan.
 By the end of the 16th century tens of thousands of Japanese followed Roman Catholicism.
 Church growth came to a halt in 1635 under the Shogun Tokugawa Iemitsu who, in an effort to isolate the country from foreign influences, launched a severe persecution of Christians.
 Japanese were forbidden to leave the country and Europeans were forbidden to enter.
 Despite this, a minority Christian population survived into the 19th century.

 Location of the most important Jesuit Reductions in the Southern Cone, with present political divisions.

 In South America, the Jesuits protected native peoples from enslavement by establishing semi-independent settlements called reductions.
 Pope Gregory XVI, challenging Spanish and Portuguese sovereignty, appointed his own candidates as bishops in the colonies, condemned slavery and the slave trade in 1839 (papal bull In supremo apostolatus), and approved the ordination of native clergy in spite of government racism.

 Many buildings erected by the Jesuits still stand, such as the Cathedral of Saint Paul in Macau and the Santísima Trinidad de Paraná in Paraguay, an example of a Jesuit Reduction.

 Empires and missions

+Beginning in the 1450s, Catholic missions were administered through patronage rights (jus patronatus).